jsacoba/pai789_finalproject/RESULTS.md

 As observed from the table above, G7 countries performed well in environmental sustainability and management as evidenced by their high EPIs.
 Interestingly, while the 6 of them have on the average kept their WRI low, Japan did not.
 Dissecting the components of WRI would suggest that while Japan have maintained its risk vulnerability low, its being geographically located in Asia Pacific where most typhoons are formed and active volcanoes (destrcutive earthquakes) are located, it tallied the highest WRI of 38.67 among these major advanced economies.

 ![Japan Outlier](https://github.com/jsacoba/pai789_finalproject/blob/main/script5_analyze/to_RESULTS.MD/japan_scatter.png)
 Figure 5.
-Japan's Exposure and WRI vs. Other Advanced Economies
+EPI vs. WRI per Economic Region

 ## 3. Advanced economies performs better in addressing environmental sustainability issues, hence with lower risk of natural disaster.